Gold open access refers to outputs made freely available, in perpetuity, via the publisher.

 Cambridge University Press will give Aston University corresponding authors a 20% discount on APCs from 1 Jan 2021

-The Excel Spreadsheet below contains a searchable list of the more than 5,000 journals that Aston corresponding authors are entitled to free gold open access with from 1 January 2021.
+The Excel Spreadsheet below contains a searchable list of the nearly 6,000 journals that Aston corresponding authors are entitled to free gold open access with from 1 January 2021.
 Note that some Read & Publish deals have yearly caps, and the allocation may run out before the end of the calendar year.
 Publishers may also add or remove titles without prior notice.
-Please email email@example.com if you are unsure if your article is eligible or not.
+Please email firstname.lastname@example.org if you are unsure if your article is eligible or not.

-To request gold open access via the RCUK or BHF funds:
+To request gold open access via the RCUK block grant:

-If open access publication costs are already included in your research grant, or can be reimbursed, you should use that as a source.
+If open access publication costs are already included in your research grant, or can be reimbursed, you should use that as a source for payment of any APCs related to that grant.
 At Aston, this applies primarily to European Commission (H2020 etc.) and Leverhulme grant holders.

 The Library is not responsible for any open access fees incurred without our knowledge or approval.